 - Simply Scored Scoring Tool

 I hope you enjoyed today’s project.
 Make sure to subscribe to Let It Snow Stamping so you never miss another blog post.
-Every week I pick a stamp set and make one project (possibly two) every weekday.
+This is different from the Weekly Newsletter.
+Every week I pick a stamp set and make one project every weekday.
 As an added bonus I also make videos for new techniques.
 The techniques can also be found under the Technique Corner tab.

 Make sure you find LISS on: